FHantke/brave-browser-wiki/Brave’s-Use-of-Referral-Codes.md

+**Update: As of 11/23/20, Brave only supports referral codes for a small (50-100) list of referrers who are manually reviewed by Brave staff.** See https://brave.com/referral-program-update/ for details.

 ## What are referral codes?

 Referral codes, or ref codes for short, are 6-character alphanumeric codes used in Brave on all platforms, including mobile, to identify where the build was downloaded from.